jeffThompson/PhysicalComputing/Week05_AnalogSensors/Demos/01-LDRs.md

 # LIGHT-DEPENDENT RESISTORS (LDRs)

 Potentiometers are super easy, so let's try another analog sensor!
 Light-dependent resistors (LDRs) are basically little solar cells.
-Their resistance changes depending on the intensity of light falling on them, just like when you turn the knob.
+Their resistance changes depending on the intensity of light falling on them, just like when you turn a knob.

 To use an LDR, we'll need a few extra steps, but the ideas covered here will apply to lots of other analog sensors.